 Mode Application Dynamic This is the brightest mode.
 Best for prioritizing brightness.
 Bright Cinema Best for projecting vivid images.
 Natural Best for faithfully reproducing the color of the source image.
-Cinema Best for enjoying content such as movies.
+We recommend selecting this mode when performing color adjustment for the image. p.38 Cinema Best for enjoying content such as movies.
 Digital Cinema Projects images in the Digital Cinema color space.
 Best for prioritizing colors.